matthewgast/Practical_Machine_Learning_CourseProject/FitnessProject.md

 ## Goal

 The purpose of this project is to use data to predict the manner in which the weight lift was performed.
 The outcome is the activity type, stored in the "classe" variable in the training set.

-Contents
-+ How you built your model
-+ How you used cross validation
-+ What you think the expected out of sample error is
-+ Why you made teh choices you did

-Constraints
-+ Write up < 2000 words
-+ < 5 figures
-+ It will make it easier for the graders if you submit a repo with a gh-pages branch so the HTML page can be viewed online (and you always want to make it easy on graders :-).

 ## Load the data